EdCharbeneau/edcharbeneau.github.io/_posts/2021-02-22-blazor-layout-components.md

 In these examples we'll also use some grid positioning properties `grid-column` and `grid-row` to identify some differences between XAML and CSS.
 When using HTML/CSS elements generally render to the browser (grid, felxbox, etc.) in their **source order**, or the order in which they are expressed in markup.
 The opposite holds true for the XAML Grid which interprets no `Grid.Row` or `Grid.Column` property defined to `Grid.Row="0" or Grid.Column="0"`.
 In CSS Grid each HTML element will render after the next unless coordinates are specified.

-Below is a snippet of XAML's Grid Layout
+Below is a snippet of XAML Grid and StackPanel Layouts

 ```xml
 <Grid>